 You can find Platies in a wide range of colors.
 They have several main base colors and they can appear in many shades of each of these colors.
 Moreover, they can display several or all of these colors at once.

 Black Platies are mainly black.
 Sometimes, though rarely, they’re all black.
-More often, they’ll have other colors strewn in.
+More often, they’ll have a few scattered colors.

 Blue is a somewhat common color for a Platy.
 You’ll often find it mixed with other colors in various patterns.